wangd12rpi/FinLoRA/README.md

 Difficulty: Current SLoRA implementation does not work with HuggingFace, and does not support newer model like Llama 3.

-### Federated Learning with Enhanced Privacy
+### Distributed Training with Enhanced Privacy

-Multiple institutions might want to collaborate for finetuning using combined data using Federated Learning.
+Multiple institutions might want to collaborate for finetuning using their private data.
+Using zero-knowledge proof in the finetuning stage allows enhanced privacy.
-Differentially Private Low-Rank Adaptation (DP-LoRA) [5] offers an approach using federated learning and by adding noise in weight updates to avoid inferring sensitive information from model outputs.
-Adding zero-knowledge learning on top of DP-LoRA allows additional privacy.

 [//]: # (Different user base, our model serve community, open-source well, we use finetuning)